datake/Papers-of-RLHF/README.md

 # Papers of RLHF

 This is a collection of papers in Reinforcement Learning with Human Feedback (RLHF) that I found to be important.
 I summarized the papers I collected and made my comments.
-I understand there are always some important papers I have missed, and I will constantly update to my best efforts.
+I understand there are always some important papers I may miss, and I will constantly update to my best efforts.

 **Contact** : [Ke Sun](https://sites.google.com/view/kesun), ksun6@ualberta.ca